 Veterans Day is not to be confused with Memorial Day -Veterans Day celebrates all those present and past who have served in the Armed Forces with emphasis on thanking those who are still with us, whereas Memorial Day recognises those who died in service or as a result of their injuries in conflicts.

 There are many ways to get involved and say thank you to Veterans.
 Many involve raising funds, parades, community and church services.
 Emphasis is placed more recently on engaging with ex servicemen and women to ensure they have employment, a home and any support they need.
-There are many programmes across the country to become involved with and this seems to us to be the most perfect way to show support and gratitude.
+There are many programs across the country to become involved with and this seems to us to be the most perfect way to show support and gratitude.

 “Better than honor and glory, and History’s iron pen,